DEA Announces 19th National Prescription Drug Take Back Day

 DEA highlights many ways to dispose of unwanted, unused prescription drugs during pandemic

-NEWARK, N.J. – DEA is holding its 19th National Prescription Drug Take Back Day on Saturday, Oct.
+SAN DIEGO – DEA is holding its 19th National Prescription Drug Take Back Day on Saturday, Oct.
 24 at locations across the country.
-The nationwide event aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
+The nationwide event aims to provide a safe, convenient, and responsible means of disposing prescription drugs, while also educating the general public about the potential for abuse of medications.

 Rates of prescription drug abuse in the United States are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.